 In one point of view he committed a great error in addicting himself to the drama.The Age of Dryden

 An aged hermit named Sergius dwelt in the wilds of Arabia, addicting himself to the pursuit of religion and alchemy.The Twilight of the Gods, and Other Tales

 Economists have of late been reproached with addicting themselves too much to the study of Wealth.Harmonies of Political Economy

 - (tr; usually passive often foll by to) to cause (someone or oneself) to become dependent (on something, esp a narcotic drug)

 - a person who is addicted, esp to narcotic drugs

 - informal a person who is devoted to somethinga jazz addict

 1909, in reference to morphine, from addict (v.).

 1530s (implied in addicted), from Latin addictus, past participle of addicere "to deliver, award, yield; give assent, make over, sell," figuratively "to devote, consecrate; sacrifice, sell out, betray" from ad- "to" (see ad-) + dicere "say, declare" (see diction), but also "adjudge, allot."
 Earlier in English as an adjective, "delivered, devoted" (1520s).
 Related: Addicted; addicting.

-- One who is addicted, as to narcotics.
+- One who is addicted, as to narcotics or a compulsive activity.